 GEAR & TENT (San Diego 3-Day Only)— Requires consistent heavy lifting on Friday and Sunday of event.
 Loads and unloads gear and tents and transports them to camp.
 Must be able to drive a 15' truck (no special license needed, except a valid driver's license).
 Provides protection of the participants' gear, campsite and vehicles.
 Lift 50-80 lbs.
 Must attend drivers training session at the All-Crew Kick-Off.

 SUPPORT SERVICES— Works closely with the Command Center Support Services team to transport non-emergency injured participants to/from the hospital or back to camp.
 Also executes various support services responsibilities.
 This team is on call throughout the night.
 No medical background is necessary.
 Must be able to drive an event car and attend the driver training session on the Thursday before the event.
 Lift 10-20 lbs.

-HOTEL(Michigan, New England, Philadelphia, Twin Cities 3-Days Only)—Crew members will support all facets of hotel operations.
+HOTEL (Chicago, Dallas/Fort Worth New England 3-Days Only)—Crew members will support all facets of hotel operations.
 Responsibilities may include: hotel shuttle drivers and greeters, staffing the information, serving in the 3-Day Lounge, luggage collection, gear security, transport and/or retrieval, scanning walkers in/out each day, assisting with meal service, and managing hydration tables.
 Crew members will have the opportunity to rotate through each station based on physical ability.
 Some tasks are strenuous.
 Crew members should communicate with their crew captains regarding physical ability and preferences.

 EVENT SUPPORT—This team is for crew members with three or more years of experience on the 3-Day Crew who are ready to step in wherever needed.
 Tasks you may be asked to do include but not limited to: pit stop support, assisting with Ceremonies, helping to manage shuttle transport, assisting with a relocation and serving as extra route safety.
 Lift 10-40 lbs and must attend the driver training session at the All-Crew Kick-Off.